Europe Travel Guide

 Traveling by train is also easy if a little is more expensive at times and less efficient in places.
 The saying always used to be let the train take the strain and sure enough this is such an enjoyable way in which to discover this beautiful and diverse continent.

 Buses and trams in all the major cities are a cost-effective way to travel short distances and with the world now focused on eco-friendly alternatives to cars this should only increase as time goes by.

 During my first steps into Europe in the 1970’s I always recall seeing hitchhikers and this remains quite a popular way to get about for some on the continent.
 It’s not for everyone though.
 The website Hitchwiki is a great place to source tips and information if your budgets mean you wish to try hitchhiking out!

 Just like the choice of countries you also have a variety of wildlife.

 In the East, there is the incredibly rich Danube delta and Carpathian mountains where bears still roam.

 The warm waters of the med provide an abundance of marine life particularly on the Adriatic coast where the famous explorer, author, and researcher Jacques Cousteau helped to pioneer marine conservation.

 Europe Travel Blogs

-One of the UK’s top travel competition websites highlighting some of the very best free-to-enter holiday competitions online.
+One of the UK’s top websites for travel competitions featuring some of the best free-to-enter holiday competitions online.

 Are you looking for recommendations for that summer beach holiday book read.
 Check out the latest best-sellers.